 Electrical Power Affiliates Program

-Six faculty research projects received approximately $105k in funding from EPAP for the 2012-2013 year.
-These funds were disbursed to faculty in four College of Engineering departments or programs and involved 12 faculty members, two graduate students and 11 undergraduate students.
-Additional details are available at http://www.k-state.edu/epap/current-research.html.
-In the spring of 2013 another $125k in industrial support funds will be distributed to faculty and students for 2013-2014 research and educational projects.
+Six faculty research projects received approximately $115k in funding from EPAP for the 2014-2015 year.
+These funds were disbursed to faculty in four College of Engineering departments or programs and involved nine faculty members, seven graduate students and four undergraduate students.
+Additional details are available at http://www.k-state.edu/epap/research/.
+In the spring of 2015 another $81k in industrial support funds will be distributed to faculty and students for 2015-16 research and educational projects.

-In addition to the research projects, EPAP funds have also provided support for over 70 students on road trips to see power plants, substations and control centers as well as participating in the IEEE Power & Energy Society Transmission and Distribution Conference and Exposition in New Orleans in 2009.
-In the spring of 2012, undergraduate and graduate students worked together to re-start our IEEE Power & Energy Society/Electrical Power Affiliates Program Student Chapter.
-The students have organized visits to local research and teaching laboratories, guest speakers and other programs.
+In addition to the research projects, EPAP funds have also provided support for over 100 students on road trips to see power plants, substations and control centers as well as participating in the IEEE Power & Energy Society Transmission and Distribution Conference and Exposition in New Orleans in 2009 and 2013.
 These activities are combining to create a well-prepared workforce for the future.

 If you have questions or would like additional information about the Electrical Power Affiliates Program, please feel free to email me at firstname.lastname@example.org.

 Dr. Noel Schulz